 Dairy and wheat intolerance are fairly common these days in western society; it may be a relief for sufferers to know that in Krabi, it will be relatively easy to avoid such foods.
 Thai food is almost exclusively based on gluten-free rice and rice products, and is completely lactose free (no dairy products such as milk, cheese, yoghurt or cream are ever used in Thai cookery).

-In addition, many Thai people are also lactose intolerant, so products like soy milk and coconut milk are widely available, even in basic convenience stores like 7-Eleven.
+In addition, many Thai people are also lactose intolerant, so products like soy milk and coconut milk are widely available, even in basic convenience stores like 7-Eleven, and lactose-free baby formula can be found in most pharmacies.

 Small amounts of wheat can be found in soy sauce and in tempura batter (usually a mix of corn, rice and wheat flour), so if you are particularly sensitive, you should avoid dishes using these; most other rice and noodle dishes are safe to consume.